 In case activation of the system following the deliberate action of the driver is denied by the system due to system unavailability, this shall be at least optically displayed to the driver.

 2.8.2.2.
 System status display when activated

-Upon activation the system status (active mode) shall be displayed continuously by an optical signal to the driver.

-The optical signal shall be unambiguous and indicate the active system state until the system is deactivated (off mode).
+The system status (active mode) shall be displayed by an optical signal to the driver and shall indicate the active system state until the system is deactivated (off mode).